 We are committed to ensuring that our buildings are designed and managed to support the mental health and wellbeing of our employees, customers and our local communities.

 Air quality is significant issue for London and for ensuring health and wellbeing.
-We have a clear strategy for considering outdoor and indoor air quality within our Sustainable Development Brief, Wellbeing Brief and Community Strategy.
+We have a clear strategy for considering outdoor and indoor air quality within our Brief for Creating Sustainable Spaces, Wellbeing Brief and Social Impact Strategy.

 We are focused on improving the design of our new and existing buildings to improve energy efficiency and continue to drive carbon emissions down.
 Through the adoption of renewable and low carbon technologies we are improving energy efficiency and making our buildings more sustainable.